Computers & Technology

 Will I have internet access?
 Is there a charge?

-- All students will also be provided with a Covenant Eyes account.
-Covenant Eyes provides accountability for students to parents, pastors, and college staff.
+- All students will also be provided with a Covenant Eyes or A2U account.
+These provide accountability for students to parents, pastors, and college staff.

-- There is no additional charge for using Fairhaven’s high speed network.
+- There is no additional charge for using Fairhaven’s network.
 The cost of this access is part of your student services fee.

 Where is wireless internet access available on campus?

-- Wireless Internet access is available throughout the library and snack shop in the multi-purpose building.
-Internet access is not available in the academic building.
-Light internet access is available in the dorms (email, schoology, computer updates, etc.).
+Wireless Internet access is available throughout the library and snack shop in the multi-purpose building, as well as in the dorms.
+Light internet access is available in the classrooms (E-mail, Canvas, computer updates, etc.).

 Does Fairhaven require or provide anti-virus software?